 Note: during dry conditions, the sand on the road can be difficult to navigate.
 Many OHV/4WD users lower their tire pressure to 20 psi.
 There maybe an air pressure station at the western end of Medano Pass Primative Road.
 Also, this road is not suitable to mini-SUVs or non-4WD vehicles.
 ATVs are not permitted anywhere within Great Sand Dunes National Park.

-Overall, Medano Pass Primative Road is the 54th most popular OHV & 4wd jeep trail of all 61 OHV driving in Colorado.
+Overall, Medano Pass Primative Road is the 54th most popular OHV & 4wd jeep trail of all 61 OHV routes in Colorado.